olivierverdier/Norvigs-Spelling-Corrector/README.md

 [![Build Status](https://secure.travis-ci.org/MarcoSero/Norvigs-Spelling-Corrector.svg)](http://travis-ci.org/MarcoSero/Norvigs-Spelling-Corrector)

-A Haskell implementation of Peter Norvig's spelling corrector.
-Read more [here](http://marcosero.com/blog/norvig-haskell-spelling-corrector/).
+A Haskell implementation of Peter Norvig's spelling corrector, based on that of [Marco Sero](http://marcosero.com/blog/norvig-haskell-spelling-corrector/).

+The code demonstrates

+* Using the List monad
+* Creating a typeclass and defining instances
+* Programming using polymorphic types

 ## Usage